rtificr/stager-legacy/README.md

 # Stager (STAGeR)
 Stager is a runtime environment for ACT (adventure/choice tree) files, which are high-level files that contain choose-your-own-adventure stories.
+## Creating an act
+Steps:
+1. Make a text file
+2. Write an act (using ACT syntax)
+3. Rename the file to have a `.act` file extension

+If you want to edit an ACT file, but double-clicking it triggers an app to open (like Stager or Photoshop), simply right-click on it > Edit with Notepad (or another text editor of your choice)

+*Note: I personally recommend Visual Studio Code to edit ACT files.*
 ## Running an act
 Running an act file is easy.
 Either load Stager and type in the name of the act you would like to run *(do not include .act)*, or just open an act with Stager (you can also drag and drop acts onto stager.exe).

 *IMPORTANT: you can only load an act by name if it is in the given "input" folder.*
 ## Interacting
 Once an act has begun, you simply type the number that corresponds with the choice given.